darkfire000/gsc-rust/README.md

 ``docker-compose up``

 Docker should begin reporting the status of the container into your terminal as it is built.
-It typically takes around 10 minutes to build the container, depending on your CPU & network speed.
+It will take about a minute or three to build the container, depending on your CPU & network speed.

 Once Docker is finished building the container, it will automatically run and attach itself to it.
 If you don't want to keep a terminal window open for the server, you can run Docker with the -d parameter: